Skip to main content

 Background

-Alma Analytics (aka Oracle Business Intelligence, or OBI) is a general purpose reporting and business intelligence tool, which does not automatically "understand" data structures common in the library world (such as ISBN/ISSNs, call numbers, etc.).
+Alma Analytics (aka Oracle Analytics Server) is a general purpose reporting and business intelligence tool, which does not automatically "understand" data structures common in the library world (such as ISBN/ISSNs, call numbers, etc.).

 The custom formulas below have helped libraries manipulate data available in Analytics that was not originally formatted in a way that was useful for their reporting needs.
 These formulas can be easily changed to work for other types of fields or data.